PEAK-Legacy/DecoratorTools/README.txt

 For complete documentation, see the `DecoratorTools manual`_.

+Changes since version 1.7:

+  * The ``@template_function`` decorator now supports using a return value instead of a docstring, in order to work with the "-OO" option to Python;
+    it's highly recommended that you update your template functions to use a return value instead of a docstring.
+(The error message has also been improved for the missing docstring case.)

+  * Fixed metaclass collisions in ``classy`` subclasses that mix in abstract classes (e.g. ``collections.Sequence``) in Python 2.6+.

 Changes since version 1.6:

   * Added ``synchronized`` decorator to support locking objects during method